archlinux/pyalpm/doc/pyalpm/Package.rst

       Computes a list of the packages required by this package

-     :returns list[Packages]: the packages required by this package
+     :returns: the packages required by this package